unknownsmarty/RblxWild-auto-case-joining-system/Readme.md

---This script is not patched (yet) (For educational purposes) Do not copy this line and above!!!
+--This script is not patched (yet) (For educational purposes) Do not copy this line Or there is any above!

 function lord() {